benzaquenruth/data_analyst_job_seeker_automation/README.md

 - Build a personalized job recommendation engine
 - Develop a lightweight app for browsing top matches
 - Add real-time alerts for high-fit job postings

+## ✍️ Personalized CV & Cover Letter Workflow

+Using checkboxes inside the Google Sheets job database, I can instantly trigger workflows that generate tailored CVs and cover letters for specific positions.

+The AI adapts my existing templates using:
+- My professional background and experience
+- My personal writing style and tone
+- Detailed instructions and optimization rules
+- The requirements of the specific job posting

+The goal is to create applications that feel authentic, personalized, and highly relevant — while still sounding completely natural and like me.

+Final versions are automatically generated and saved to Google Drive, ready to send.

 ---